-- If the TerFS is not being delivered by an Aboriginal and/or Torres Strait Islander organisation, in recognition of the disproportionate representation of Aboriginal and/or Torres Strait Islander children in care and a commitment to support families to safely care of their children at home, the TerFS is expected to recruit wherever possible workers who identify as Aboriginal and/or Torres Strait Islander.
-The service is required to develop effective links with local Aboriginal and/or Torres Strait Islander organisations and community representatives and to ensure that culturally respectful practice is a core component of staff development and training. - In addition, a TerFS service is required to be capable of responding in a culturally sensitive way to families from Cultural and Linguistically Diverse (CALD) backgrounds.
+- If the TFIS is not being delivered by an ATSICCO, in recognition of the disproportionate representation of Aboriginal and/or Torres Strait Islander children in care and a commitment to support families to safely care of their children at home, the TFIS is expected to recruit wherever possible workers who identify as Aboriginal and/or Torres Strait Islander.
+The service is required to develop effective links with local Aboriginal and/or Torres Strait Islander organisations and community representatives and to ensure that culturally respectful practice is a core component of staff development and training. - In addition, a TFIS service is required to be capable of responding in a culturally sensitive way to families from Cultural and Linguistically Diverse (CALD) backgrounds.
 Families from CALD backgrounds require services to be responsive to their specific needs.
-Services need to demonstrate their willingness and capacity to work with people from diverse backgrounds by developing specific strategies including linking with local multicultural organisations and engaging interpreter services. - When working with Aboriginal and/or Torres Strait Islander children and families, effective engagement needs to take into account the cultural and historical factors that have led to entrenched disadvantage and vulnerability within this community.
+Services need to demonstrate their willingness and capacity to work with people from diverse backgrounds by developing specific strategies including linking with local multicultural organisations and engaging interpreter services. - When working with Aboriginal and/or Torres Strait Islander children and families, effective engagement needs to consider the cultural and historical factors that have led to entrenched disadvantage and vulnerability within this community.
 Aboriginal and/or Torres Strait Islander peoples should be supported and empowered to participate in decision making processes.